 Pin or frame it to the wall in front of the working table.
 Keep the rest of the wall simple.
 For a pulled-together look, stick to two or three primary colors to decorate the room with.

-If maps aren’t your son’s thing, then opt for large-scale art.
+If your teenage boy doesn’t like maps, then opt for large-scale art.
 Adding large-scale art is a great way to make a room feel more sophisticated.

 If your teen still isn’t feeling that option, introduce the idea of a blackboard wall.
 He’ll be able to schedule everything from soccer practice to study time.